ZerdBG3/RAW/Features.md

   - Druid's Natural Recovery (Circle of the Land)
   - Wizard's Arcane Recovery
 * A Full Long Rest (with proper camp supplies) will restore spent Hit Dice, up to a number of dice equal to half of the character's total number of them (rounded up), prioritizing bigger Hit Dice before smaller ones
-  - _A Partial Long Rest (without all necessary camp supplies) will restore no Hit Dice_
+  - _A Partial Long Rest (without all necessary camp supplies) will restore nothing at all (it's useful to progress the story without needing to actually rest your party while you still feel like you don't need to)_
 * Respec also restores all Hit Dice to avoid potential bugs
 * Due to technical limitations, the Durable feat was changed to restore the maximum possible value per Hit Die spent, instead of making the minimum value twice the character's Constitution Modifier
 * Performance of musics during a Short Rest will not be interrupted by spending Hit Dice 🎵